HowTo: Configure diginsight telemetry to the local text based streams

 in the code above: - AddObservability() is used to add log to the application Console and a log4net file log. - UseDiginsightServiceProvider() is used to activate diginsight during the service provider build() process.

-- AddDiginsightLog4Net(): this methods configures a rolling File log on the user profile folder.
+• AddDiginsightLog4Net(): this methods configures a rolling File log on the user profile folder. alt text

-The code above loads telemety based on the Diginsight:Activities configuration section that includes the enabled ActivitySources and their LogBehavior.
+The code above loads telemetry based on the Diginsight:Activities configuration section that controls activity sources, logging behavior, and optionally metric recording.

 "Diginsight": {